 Mathematics SN This science option math course follows the mathematics curriculum of the Ministère de l'éducation (MEQ) for secondary cycle 2, year 3 (grade 10).
 The main topics covered in the class are: functions, trigonometry, conics, linear programming, and vectors.
 Many types of functions are studied including, but not limited to: sinusoidal, logarithmic, absolute value, square root functions.
 The students develop their ability to apply learned concepts in various contexts and to solve problems using mathematical knowledge.
 Mathematics CST The Cultural, Social and Technical option prepares students for further studies in social sciences, communications, or the arts.
-The course includes the following topics: Functions, analytic geometry, systems of equations, triangles and trigonometry and statistics and correlation.
+The course includes the following topics: Geometry, Graph Theory, Probability, Optimization, and Financial Mathematics.
 Financial Education Financial education prepares students to manage their personal finances and helps them make informed choices.
 It promotes responsible behaviour and the development of sound judgment.
-We will examine situations with which they are already familiar or that they may encounter in the near future.
+We will examine financial situations with which they are already familiar or that they may encounter in the near future.
 The following three financial issues are examined in the program: consuming goods and services, entering the workforce and pursuing an education.
-Each of these issues involves different options, the analysis of which requires students to exercise critical judgment, to develop how to make choices, to estimate the opportunity cost, and to take applicable legislation into account.
-Contemporary World This course aims to explain social phenomena and encourages students to adopt different historical and geographical perspectives in order to consider economic and political dimensions in the study of modern societal problems.
-These are explored through a variety of projects, documentaries and the simulation of model United Nations debates.
+Each of these issues involves the analysis of choices that requires students to exercise critical judgment and how to make sound financial choices.
+Contemporary World This course aims to explain modern social issues and encourages students to adopt different historical and geographical perspectives in order to consider the economic and the political dimensions.
+The main themes covered are global population changes, global inequality and modern tensions and conflicts.
+Students are encouraged to learn more on these issues and take position by expressing their opinions.
+Research skills are developed throughout the course.
 Physical Education The Physical Education and Health program was designed with a view to fostering students' overall development.
 Although one of its objectives is to help students increase their motor efficiency through regular physical activity, the program also aims to help students develop psychosocial skills and acquire the knowledge, strategies, attitudes and safe and ethical behaviours required to properly manage their health and well-being.
-During our physical education classes, we will explore different sports such as badminton, basketball, ultimate frisbee, flag football, volleyball, wall climbing, weight lifting room, etc. Ethics and Religious Culture The Ethics and Religious Culture program is aimed at developing an understanding of ethical questions.
-This allows students to make judicious choices based on knowledge of the values and references present in society.
-It offers students from all backgrounds the tools necessary to get a better understanding of our society and its cultural heritage.
-The main themes related to this class are health and well-being, career planning, citizenship and community life, media literacy and environmental awareness.
+During our physical education classes, we will explore different sports such as badminton, basketball, ultimate frisbee, flag football, volleyball, wall climbing, weight lifting room, etc. Culture and Citizenship in Québec (CCQ) The Culture and Citizenship in Québec program teaches students how to engage in sociological interpretation, ethical reflection, dialogue, and critical thinking.
+The main objectives are to prepare students to exercise citizenship in Québec, help students to develop empathy, and to engage in the pursuit of the common good.
+The main themes explored in this class are the search for meaning and world views, and social groups and power relations.